 If you don’t want Dashlane to pop up on certain websites, you can easily turn off autofill to remove autofill information and login storage.

 To disable Dashlane autofill on forms and websites, click the Dashlane logo in the browser, and then click This Website and Disable Dashlane.
-To re-enable the autofill option, simply toggle Fill forms and login info within the extension.
+To re-enable the autofill option, toggle Fill forms and login info within the extension.
 Remember to choose this option for both This page only and This entire website to get Dashlane to fill in your personal data again.

 My browser already saves all of my passwords: Why should I change my work habits, and how do I turn off my browser’s autofill?